-The Alternative Investment Fund Manager is KBI Fund Managers Limited (the "AIFM") is responsible for preparing the Annual Report and the Fund's Financial Statements, in accordance with applicable law and regulations.
+The Alternative Investment Fund Manager was KBI Fund Managers Limited (the "AIFM").
+Amundi Ireland Limited replaced KBI Fund Managers Limited as the new AIFM effective 1 October 2021.
+The AIFM is responsible for preparing the Annual Report and the Fund's Financial Statements, in accordance with applicable law and regulations.